Blue/Green Bin

 No thanks

-Top tip 1: remove any film lids and absorbent pads in the bottom of trays, and put these in your general rubbish.
+- Remove any film lids or pads from trays and put them in your general rubbish.

 Metal Cans and Areosols